Cracking at the corners of the mouth is an irritating problem seen frequently by both dentists and dermatologists.

 Angular chelitis is not contagious.
 Also, since angular cheilitis only affects the corners of your mouth, it does not spread to other parts of your body.
 However, it can spread to the other side of your mouth fairly easily.
 Because of this it’s important to try to not touch both corners of your mouth with the same finger, chapstick, or lipstick tube.

-Several remedies are available to help fix the cracks at the mouth corners.
+If the sore in the corner of your mouth wont heal, there are several remedies are available for Angular chelitis.
 Antifungal ointments can be applied liberally to the corners of the mouth several times a day to discourage infection.
 A zinc-oxide paste or ointment (like Sudocrem) is another option.
 If more intensive medication is required, your dentist can provide a script for the specific anti-microbial agent required.

 Denture wearers should be sure to remove and clean their dentures every night before retiring.
 Chlorhexidine rinses with anti-fungal properties are useful as both as mouthwash and a denture cleaner.

-Overall, treatment for angular cheilitis varies based on the exact causes of the condition in each case.
-That's why at Bite Dental we take the time to check not only your teeth, but your lips and the tissues around the mouth too to ensure any lesions are attended to early.
-At Bite Dental we're good at reading your lips!
+Overall, cracked corners of mouth treatment varies based on the exact causes of the condition in each case.
+That’s why at Bite Dental we take the time to check not only your teeth, but your lips and the tissues around the mouth too to ensure any lesions are attended to early.
+At Bite Dental we’re good at reading your lips!